Lab 1 In-Class: Introduction to Java

 - Understand the distinction between compiling and interpreting

-- Create and execute simple Java programs using Eclipse
+- Create and execute simple Java programs using Emacs

 - Learn how to find and correct syntax errors in your code.

-- Log into Linux and open up an xterm window
+- log into Linux and open up an xterm window, emacs,

 and Firefox (use icons